 While previous measurements of actual human exposure to lead and cadmium have indicated that the metals levels pose a low health risk, residents of the affected area are encouraged to follow the precautionary measures outlined in the revised Bulletin to further reduce any exposure risk.
 These measures include covering bare areas of soil and only growing home-grown vegetables, particularly leafy greens, in raised beds with clean soil at least 30cm in depth.

-A Communications Strategy has been developed by the Project Steering Committee to ensure that both current and future residents and property owners in the affected area are made aware of the soil contamination and the precautionary measures outlined in the Information Bulletin.
+A Communications Strategy was developed by the Project Steering Committee to ensure that both current and future residents and property owners in the affected area are made aware of the soil contamination and the precautionary measures outlined in the Information Bulletin.
 In addition to the information sent directly to current residents in the affected area as discussed above, other key aspects of the strategy include:

-- Councils placing an alert on the Section 337 certificate issued during the conveyancing period.
-The alert will advise the potential purchaser that the land is within a region of possible soil contamination and to contact the EPA for further advice on the matter;
+Councils placing an alert on the Section 337 certificate issued during the conveyancing period.
+The alert will advise the potential purchaser that the land is within a region of possible soil contamination and to contact the EPA for further advice on the matter; and

 A regular mail out of the Information Bulletin to householders of the affected areas arranged by Nyrstar.